 It was a hard thing to do, but now the few I do have in my life are caring, supportive and pretty much my rocks! – (Shout out to Mum and CK).

 This may sound harsh, but if you have anyone around you that constantly makes you feel guilty about your pain, let them go.

-Chronic pain isn’t something anyone should feel ashamed or guilty about!
+Chronic pain isn’t something anyone should feel ashamed about!

-If you feel guilty about your pain, I hope its something you will be able to overcome and hopefully these tips are helpful to you.
+If you feel guilty about your pain, I hope its something you will overcome and hopefully these tips are helpful to you.